include-what-you-use/include-what-you-use/docs/IWYUMappings.md

 Note that you can mix directives of different kinds within the same mapping file.

-IWYU uses LLVM's YAML/JSON parser to interpret the mapping files, and it has some idiosyncrasies:

-* Comments use a Python-style `#` prefix, not Javascript's `//`
-* Single-word strings can be left un-quoted

-If the YAML parser is ever made more rigorous, it might be wise not to lean on non-standard behavior, so apart from comment style, try to keep mapping files in line with the JSON spec.
+The `.imp` format looks like [JSON](http://json.org/), but IWYU actually uses LLVM's [YAML](https://yaml.org/) parser to interpret the mapping files, which technically allows a richer syntax.
+We try to use a minimum of YAML features to get basic functionality (trailing comma syntax, `#` comments), but please be conservative to keep it easy to do machine rewrites.

 ### Include mappings ###